13 Reasons To Fall In Love With Toulouse France, La Ville Rose

 -- Proprietor, N°5 Wine Bar, Toulouse

+Here's my guide to the beautiful and underrated city of Toulouse in southwest France.
 I arrived via TGV from beige Paris to colorful Toulouse, a city set ablaze with reds, pinks, and oranges.
-Toulouse, knowns as La Ville Rose, is easy to fall for.
+Known as La Ville Rose, Toulouse is easy to fall for.
 Here's my "pink city" travel guide to Toulouse's must see sites, grand architecture, and museums.

 Although Toulouse is supposedly pink, it’s a bit difficult to decide what color it really is -- pink, red, or orange.
 It changes, moodily and to sultry effect, depending on the angle of the sun and time of day.

-Here are my favorite thing to see in the lovely Toulouse, which I would gladly return to again and again.
+Here are my favorite things to see in the lovely Toulouse, which I would gladly return to again and again.

 1. Place du Capitole